 You can also take a tour of the campus with our Student Ambassadors to see our facilities for yourself.

-Check out our Programme and Presentation Timetable to find out about the academic showrooms, exciting talks and campus tours taking place in October.
+Be sure to check back with this page regularly to find out more about the academic showrooms, exciting talks and campus tours taking place at our 2018 events.

 Like other universities across England and Wales, starting from 2018, our undergraduate tuition fees for students from England, Northern Ireland and Wales will be £9,250 per year.
 But if you successfully progress to your Honours year of study at Stirling, you'll be awarded a scholarship covering the full cost of fees for your final year of study.